turbot/steampipe-plugin-scaleway/docs/tables/scaleway_kubernetes_pool.md

 # Table: scaleway_kubernetes_pool

-A Scaleway Kubernetes is a public cloud mamanged kubernetes available in Scaleway.
+A Scaleway Kubernetes pool is a group of Scaleway Instances, organized by type.
+It represents the computing power of the cluster and contains the Kubernetes nodes, on which the containers run.

 ## Examples